 Communicate!
 Mail personal notes, thank you cards and birthday cards to clients.
 Share articles of interest.
 Ask for feedback on projects, and perform an annual satisfaction survey.
 What do you do that they appreciate?
 Where could you do better?

 Use visual communication.
-Face to face (in-person or live via Skype) is always better than email or the phone for any important discussions.
+Face to face (via Zoom or in-person with proper social distancing) is always better than email or the phone for any important discussions.
 Face time is essential to strengthen emotional connections, especially between account service and clients, and between agency principals and clients’ top leaders.
 And showing is often better than telling, in selling ideas and in demonstrating value.
 Use videos, mood boards, visual note-taking and other tools to engage and excite.

 Look for opportunities to surprise clients.
 How can you bring “Wow!” into the relationship?
 If they call you in an emergency, be ready to rescue them.
 Attend client trade events.
 Learn their business and industry.
 Share news and competitive insights.
 Recommend service providers, and send clients business referrals.